DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 To allow users to delete items, set the [allowItemDeleting](/Documentation/ApiReference/UI_Components/dxList/Configuration/#allowItemDeleting) property to **true**.
 Use the "Allow deletion" checkbox under the List to see how this property works.

-The "Deletion UI type" drop-down menu under the List widget allows you to switch between the different deletion behaviors described below.
+The "Deletion UI type" drop-down menu under the List allows you to switch between the different deletion behaviors described below.
 Menu items correspond to [itemDeleteMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#itemDeleteMode) property values.

 - *"static"* (default for desktops)
 Click an X button next to a list item to delete it.